 Most importantly, you know that data sanitization isn't one thing.
 It's five things.
 And choosing the right one for each situation is how you move from compliance documents to actual data protection.

-In the AI era, where data flows through dozens of systems at unprecedented scale, that distinction isn't just technical pedantry, but rather the difference between data protection that works and security theater that fails, quietly, invisibly, until the audit reveals what everyone suspected but nobody verified.
+In the AI era, where data flows through dozens of systems at unprecedented scale, that distinction isn't just technical pedantry.
+It's the difference between data protection that works and security theater that fails quietly, invisibly, until the audit reveals what everyone suspected but nobody verified.

 Now you can verify.
 Now you can choose deliberately.
 Now you can protect data correctly.